🏒 Colorado Avalanche Betting Odds

 🏒 Colorado Avalanche Odds for Next Game

-Colorado Avalanche hits the ice for their first game of the 2021-22 season on October 13 against the Chicago Blackhawks.
+Colorado Avalanche hits the ice for their next game of the 2021-22 season on October 21 against the Florida Panthers.
 You can get in a wide range of bets from several sportsbooks, and hockey betting offers plenty of options for prop bets.
 You can check out the CO sportsbooks we recommend from our reviews and sign up for the ones that offer the best odds for the bets you want to place.

 Colorado Avalanche Odds to Win the Stanley Cup